Browse

 April 3, 2023 (v1)

-Keywords: Biomass, cogeneration, industrial energy efficiency, Renewable and Sustainable Energy, trigeneration, tropical climate country
+Keywords: Biomass, cogeneration, industrial energy efficiency, Sustainability, trigeneration, tropical climate country

 High dependency on fossil fuels, low energy efficiency, poor diversification of energy sources, and a low rate of access to electricity are challenges that need to be solved in many developing countries to make their energy systems more sustainable.
 Cogeneration has been identified as a key strategy for increasing energy generation capacity, reducing greenhouse gas (GHG) emissions, and improving energy efficiency in industry, one of the most energy-demanding sectors worldwide.
 However, more studies are necessary to define approaches for implementing cogeneration, particularly in countries with tropical climates (such as Ecuador).
 In Ecuador, the National Plan of Energy Efficiency includes cogeneration as one of the four routes for making energy use more sustainable in the industrial sector.
 The objective of this paper is two-fold: (1) to identify the potential of cogeneration in the Ecuadorian industry, and (2) to show the positive impacts of cogeneration on power generation capacity,... [more]